Editor's note: This post has been updated to include new gift selections.

 What to get our digital kids for the holidays when it seems everywhere we turn is just one more video game, app, or mobile device?

-Are there ways of tying in their desire for electronics while at the same time sneaking in some learning and reading along the way?
+Are there ways of tying in their desire for electronics while simultaneously sneaking in some learning and reading along the way?

 I think so.
 Actually, I know so.

-As parents, we want to support our kids' interests but encourage balance.
-As in everything we do, balance is key.
-But for gift-giving this year, here are my picks for reading gifts for our digital kids.
+As parents, we want to support our kids' interests while encouraging balance.
+As in everything we do, balance is key; however, for gift-giving this year, here are my picks for literacy-inspired gifts for our tech-loving kids.

 Five quick picks -- but remember, two gifts must not be forgotten: gift cards and eBooks.

-Gift cards for sites that you know your kids love, like Amazon or iTunes, will allow them freedom to choose the games and books they love.
-And eBooks from your favorite sites are must-haves for digital kids; eBooks bring the best of technology and reading together in ways you will not believe!
+Gift cards for sites that you know your kids love, like Amazon or iTunes, will allow them freedom to choose the games and books they love (with parental supervision, of course).
+And eBooks from your favorite sites are must-haves for digital kids; eBooks bring the best of technology and literacy together in ways you will not believe!